f1ac0/A500-IDE-RAM/README.md

 - mkl from http://www.mkl211015.altervista.org has created both IDE and RAM expansions, ide68k and ram68k, that sit under the 68000, and can be stacked.
 I thank him for publishing his schematic and code since it inspired this project, and the base of the IDE CPLD code is a verilog conversion I made from his abel of version 425.
 - Sector101 shared an interesting experiment that proved it is somewhat simple to use SRAM as fast memory, and encouraged me to try adding it to this project : https://blog.sector101.co.uk/2019/07/20/amiga-500-2mb-handwired-fastram-expansion/ .
 - Sukkopera shared the OpenAmiga500FastRamExpansion from which I used the autoconfig CPLD code in earlier versions : https://github.com/SukkoPera/OpenAmiga500FastRamExpansion/
-- the MapROM software in this project is based on the one shared by Paul RASPA (PR77) https://github.com/PR77/A600_ACCEL_RAM/tree/master/Software .
-This is the first C code I ever compiled for my Amiga, so I believe the MapROM function would not have been possible without this working starting point !
+- the software in this project is inspired by the MapROM tool shared by Paul RASPA (PR77) https://github.com/PR77/A600_ACCEL_RAM/tree/master/Software .
+This is the first C code I ever compiled for my Amiga, so I believe the MapROM function was achieved thanks to this working starting point !

 # Disclaimer
 This is a hobbyist project, it comes with no warranty and no support.
 Also remember that the Amiga machines are about 30 years old and may fail because of such hardware expansions.